UCL-CHIG/Festival-of-Code-2021/README.md

 ## Festival of Code 2021
 In July 2021, we held a session on code sharing as part of the UCL Festival of Code.
 In the session, we shared our experiences of code sharing (the good, the bad and the ugly!) and invited discussion around how code sharing can be encouraged at UCL, recognising the unique challenges that Early Career Researchers face.
 We also offered some practical advice about how we set up GitHub repositories to share code, both within our group and with the wider research community.
 We were thrilled to have almost 90 attendees from 9 out of UCL’s 11 faculties.
 We summarised the benefits and barriers to code sharing and the views that participants shared in this [blog post](https://blogs.ucl.ac.uk/open-access/2021/09/14/code-sharing-as-an-ecr/)

+## 2021 Research Methods e-Festival
+In October 2021, we also held a session on code sharing as part of the 2021 Research Methods e-Festival.
+We have updated links below following discussion with festival participants.

 ## Authors
 Louise Mc Grath-Lone